zixuanz/zixuanz.github.io/_posts/2017-10-01-Something-about-Responsive-Web-Design.md

 ---

 There are already nice framework for responsive web design.
 I started RWD with Bootstrap.
-In time with Bootstrap, I understand more about RWD.
-Framework is convenient.
-With the above knowledge, I think we can easily customize.
+In time with Bootstrap, I understand more about RWD and summarize these points here.
+I believe this is also a good way to start and learn RWD.